 “You feel so hopeful when you learn you’re going to have a child.
 You start imagining who they’ll become and dreaming of hopes for their future.
 You start making plans, and then they’re gone.
 It’s a lonely experience.”

-3) Not everyone is in a position to have kids
+3) Not everyone is in a place to have kids

 Thirdly, having kids is simply not a reality for some people due to their circumstances in life.